fellesverkstedet/European-ShopBot-installations/README.md

 ### To do

 **Technical**
-* next. make permanent homing plate.
+* next. make permanent homing plate - DONE.
-* make and test mount for z switch
+* make and test mount for z switch - DONE
-* fix wiring of z prox switch and z zero plate
+* fix wiring of z prox switch and z zero plate - DONE
-* aquire and test offical ShoBot poximity switch *(current test switch is cheap and unrelibale in heavy dust environment)*
+* aquire and test offical ShoBot poximity switch *(current test switch is cheap and unrelibale in heavy dust environment)* DONE, works well on Z axis
-* make Z proximity switch stop the Z axis when moving up
+* make Z proximity switch stop the Z axis when moving up DONE
 * aquire and test offical elctricty braker for sliding doors
 * place zero plate in back of machine? reverese homing routine?
 * find definate couse of speed error
 * make spindle start automatically?
-* do general user testing
+* do general user testing - testing so far is very postivie
 * make shopbot software auto close and restart upon connection loss?
 * make a previewer program that can preview toolpaths easily and automatically start and close SB3?